Adversarial Fine-tuning in Offline-to-Online Reinforcement Learning for Robust Robot Control: Related Work

 Offline-to-online RL has emerged as a promising framework to overcome the limitations of offline RL, which is highly dependent on dataset quality and lacks adaptability to unseen disturbances~\cite{AWAC,BR,adaptive_bc,PEX,OEMA,FamO2O}.
 This framework first pretrains a policy on fixed datasets and then fine-tunes it online through direct interaction with the environment.
 By combining the efficiency of offline pretraining with the adaptability of online training, offline-to-online RL provides a way to address action-space perturbations that cannot be handled in purely offline settings.

 A major challenge in offline-to-online RL is performance degradation in the early phase of fine-tuning, caused by distributional shifts between offline data and newly collected online experiences~\cite{AWAC,BR}.
 Various approaches have been proposed to mitigate this issue.
 Representative examples include adaptive or relaxed policy constraints~\cite{AWAC,APL,adaptive_bc}, data selection methods that prioritize near-on-policy samples~\cite{BR}, dynamic switching among multiple policies depending on the state~\cite{PEX,FamO2O}, and exploration strategies combined with meta-adaptation~\cite{OEMA}.
+These offline-to-online RL methods primarily consider distributional shifts under nominal environments, where the mismatch arises from differences between offline data and newly collected online experiences during data collection.
+In contrast, this study focuses on action-space perturbations, representing discrepancies between training and deployment environments.

 This study leverages offline-to-online RL to improve robustness against action-space perturbations.
-Such perturbations represent discrepancies between training and deployment environments.
 To address this challenge, the policy is first pretrained offline and then fine-tuned in an online environment where perturbations are introduced.
 This approach enables policies to acquire robustness to action-space perturbations adaptively, which is difficult to achieve in purely offline settings.